Florida Hardship License

 - You can demonstrate proof that you are enrolled in a DUI school

-How much does a hardship license cost in Florida?
+How much is a hardship license in Florida?

 The fee to file for a hardship license is $12.00, but you may be required